-Us Bostonians (or, more appropriately for college students, temporary ones) are very fortunate to live in a city with such an incredible art institution as the Museum of Fine Arts.
+We Bostonians (or, more appropriately for college students, temporary Bostonians) are very fortunate to live in a city with such an incredible art institution as the Museum of Fine Arts, Boston.
 In particular, we are blessed with what the MFA calls “the world’s largest and finest collection of Japanese art outside Japan.”
 Therefore, it is exhilarating to see this incredible collection placed in a new and exciting context with the art of Takashi Murakami, one of the most important living Japanese artists, in Takashi Murakami: Lineage of Eccentrics.

-This exhibition follows in the footsteps of a few other popular exhibits in recent years, in which non-Western art is shown side by side with its modern or contemporary counterparts.
-For example, we saw this in the blockbuster show, China: Through the Looking Glass, of summer 2015 at the Metropolitan Museum of Art.
+This exhibition follows in the footsteps of other popular exhibits in recent years, in which non-Western art is shown side by side with its modern or contemporary counterparts.
+For example, this was seen in summer 2015 at the blockbuster show China: Through the Looking Glass at the Metropolitan Museum of Art.
 This exhibit featured Chinese-inspired Western couture whimsically integrated with the Met’s Chinese collection to allow viewers to see the direct connection between the inspiration and the inspired.
 Two years later, in the summer of 2017, the MFA itself brought to life similar connections, but this time with a focus on Matisse and how his collection of African, Islamic, and Asian artwork influenced him.
-Despite the successes of these shows, finally with Lineage of Eccentrics does a major encyclopaedic museum use its powers to show how a contemporary non-Western artist is influenced by their own culture, rather than looking at Eastern art through the eyes of white creators.
+Finally with Lineage of Eccentrics, Boston’s major encyclopaedic museum uses its powers to show how a contemporary non-Western artist is influenced by their own culture, rather than looking at Eastern art through the eyes of white creators.

 Not only does the Murakami exhibition show off the contemporary art of Japan, but it also puts Japan’s contribution to academia on center stage.
-The show revolves around two discourses-- the one between Murakami’s art and that of Japanese history, as well as one between Murakami and the influential Japanese art historian Professor Nobuo Tsuji.
-The two collaborated on the book Battle Royale!
-Japanese Art History in 2014 in which Murakami would make art reacting to Tsuji’s art historical picks.
+The show revolves around two discourses: the one between Murakami’s art and Japanese art history, and the one between Murakami and influential Japanese art historian Professor Nobuo Tsuji.
+The two collaborated in 2014 on the book Battle Royale!
+Japanese Art History in which Murakami would make art reacting to Tsuji’s art historical picks.
 A similar collaboration occurs here in which the two have chosen the works on view together.
 The exhibition also frequently discusses the importance of its namesake and Tsuji’s book Lineage of Eccentrics, published in 1970, and its influence on the study of Japanese art history and Murakami himself.
 Between the heightening of these two great men in Japanese art and the work of the Senior Curator of Japanese Art, Anne Nishimura Morse, the MFA has finally provided a platform to show Asian art through the eyes of its kin.
 Any possibility of problematic Orientalist undertones has been removed from the picture.

 While the exhibition primarily consists of 2D works, do not miss the excellent sculptural art of Murakami and his predecessors.
 Murakami’s Oval Buddha Silver, his only purely 3D piece in the show, provides a revolutionary way to consider the Buddha visually.
-Of the traditional Japanese art, the netsuke are easily missable in a display case on the wall, but be sure to keep an eye out.
-These miniature ivory sculptures are intricately detailed, and were used for men’s clothing.
-The one featuring a badger defeating a hunter with an unconventional weapon of choice was a personal favorite.
+Of the traditional Japanese art, the netsuke are easy to miss in a display case on the wall, but be sure to keep an eye out.
+These miniature ivory sculptures are intricately detailed, and adorned men’s clothing.
+The piece featuring a badger defeating a hunter with an unconventional weapon of choice was a personal favorite.

 Takashi Murakami: Lineage of Eccentrics can be seen until April 1, 2018 at the Museum of Fine Arts, Boston.